Global funds buying main Asian indexes missing out on winners

 For instance, while China is slowing, retail sales rose 10.8 percent in August.

-Sporting goods retailer Li Ning Co.
-(2331.HK) is benefiting, with shares up 3.7 percent this year, versus a 9.2 percent drop in the benchmark CSI300 index .CSI300.
+Sporting goods retailer Li Ning Co. is benefitting, with shares up 3.7 percent this year, versus a 9.2 percent drop in the benchmark CSI300 index.

 In the small cap index, four of the 10 biggest companies are almost entirely domestically focused.
 The three with the biggest overseas exposure - Hong Kong-listed VTech Holdings and Esprit Holdings, and Singapore-based electronics services provider Venture Corp. - maintain a large local presence.